samrosin/dscap/data-application/data/README.md

 * `Delta`.
 Case-cohort sampling indicator. `Delta = 1` if the patient was sampled to have the titers measured, `Delta = 0` otherwise.
 * `Age`.
 Age in years.
 * `trial`.
-This variables indicates the trial as a integer between `1` and `8` where each integer corresponds to a different trial (or trial subunit for J&J).
+This variables indicates the trial as an integer between `1` and `8` where each integer corresponds to a different trial (or trial subunit for J&J).
 This variable equals `A` for vaccine patients.
 * `vax`.
 Treatment received. `vax = 0` for placebo patients, `vax = 1` for
 patients who received the vaccine treatment.
 Note that the exact vaccine a patient